Which State’s Laws Allow Open Carry?

 |Oregon||Yes||Not in some cities such as Portland, Beaverton, Tigard, Oregon City, Salem, Independence, and possibly others.|

 |Pennsylvania||Yes||Not in a vehicle and not in Philadelphia without a permit.
 See article on PA Gun Laws|

 |South Dakota||Yes||No permit required, even in a vehicle so long as it is visible.|

 |Tennessee||Yes||With a permit.
 See Article on getting a Permit in Tennessee|

 |Vermont||Yes||No permit needed|

 |West Virginia||Yes||Not in some municipalities such as Charleston or South Charleston and maybe others.|

 |Wisconsin||Yes||No permit needed but there are restrictions such as taverns, state parks, etc.|

 |Washington D.C.||No||Not at the moment.
 They cannot make up their minds.|

 There you have the quick and basic Open Carry Laws of all 50 States.
 Please note that EVERY state has places that you cannot carry any gun, open or concealed.
 These places are usually courthouses, schools, prisons, mental institutions and other places.
 You must know these laws to stay out of trouble.
-Please refer to your particular states official websites for more detailed information when considering carrying a gun.
+Please refer to official websites for your particular states for more detailed information.